 - 500 MW Wind Project – In September 2020, Xcel commissioned the Cheyenne Ridge wind farm at a site approximately 150 miles southeast of the state’s capital, Denver.

-- 293 MW Solar Project – British energy company, Lightsource BP is continuing on the Bighorn Solar Project at a site approximately 115 miles south of Denver.
+- 293 MW Solar Project – In October 2021, British energy company, Lightsource BP commissioned the Bighorn Solar Project at a site approximately 115 miles south of Denver.

 - 200 MW Wind Project – In November 2021, American utility, NextEra Energy commissioned the Niyol Wind Project at a site approximately 125 miles northeast of Denver.

 - 200 MW Solar Project – South Korean multinational company, 174 Power Global is continuing work on the Turkey Creek Solar project at a site approximately 155 miles southeast of Denver.
 The project is scheduled to be commissioned in 2023.

 - 150 MW Wind Project – In August 2021, electric cooperative, Holy Cross Energy commissioned the Arriba Wind Farm at a site approximately 100 miles southeast of Denver.

 - 140 MW Solar Project – German renewable energy company, Juwi is continuing work to build the Coyote Gulch solar project at a site approximately 250 miles southwest of Denver.
 The project is forecast to be commissioned in 2023.